wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 3.1.1 (February 17, 2015) =
+* Fixed: Warning in Gravity Forms 1.9 about Add-on requiring an update
+* Fixed: Loading order of settings tabs

 = 3.1 (December 1, 2014) =
 * Thank you to [@zmonteca](https://github.com/zmonteca) for this update.
 The great new functionality was added by him!
 * Added: Use of Sandbox constant